Hosanna: In church music

 The "Hosanna Anthem", based on the phrase Hosanna, is a traditional Moravian Church anthem written by Bishop Christian Gregor of Herrnhut sung on Palm Sunday and the first Sunday of Advent.
 It is antiphonal, i.e. a call-and-response song; traditionally, it is sung between the children and adult congregation, though it is not unheard of for it to be done in other ways, such as between choir and congregation, or played between trombone choirs.

 Many songs for church use bear the title "Hosanna", including songs written by New Zealand singer Brooke Fraser Ligertwood (released on the 2007 Hillsong United albums All of the Above and live on Saviour King and covered by the Canadian group Starfield on their album I Will Go); another song by Paul Baloche on his 2006 album A Greater Song; another by gospel artist Kirk Franklin, and another by Andrew Peterson on his 2008 album Resurrection Letters II.
 Sidney Mohede's "Hosanna (Be Lifted High)" was included on Israel Houghton's 2011 Grammy Award-winning album Love God, Love People.
 "Hosanna!
 Loud Hosanna" is a well-known hymn by Jeanette Threlfall.

 Osanahan ritual

 In predominantly Catholic Philippines, particularly in Tagalog-speaking provinces, the term Osanahan refers to a procession of the faithful with the priest from a prayer station (sometimes termed kuból or Galilea) after the blessing of the palms to the local church for the remainder of the Palm Sunday liturgy.
-At each stop, children dressed as angels greet the priest or image of the Humenta (Christ mounted on a donkey), then sing the antiphon Hosanna filio David in Filipino or Latin, accompanied by traditional music from a rondalla or brass band.
+At each stop, children dressed as angels greet the priest or image of the Humenta (Christ mounted on a donkey), then chant the antiphon Hosanna filio David in Filipino or Latin, set to various traditional melodies played by a rondalla or brass band.